martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 ![Usage by log](log-analytics-query04.png "Log count per operation")

-And lets also look at the top 3 storage accounts that contribute to this logsize
+Apparently there are a lot of insert statements into the storage table.
+The question is if we want to log all these actions in a normal scenario.
+Lets look at the top 3 storage accounts that contribute to this log size.

 ```sql
 StorageTableLogs